Wawa Interview

 • What do you like best about working here?

-• How would you measure my success, and what could I do to succeed in your expectations?
+• How would you measure my success, and what could I do to meet your expectations?

 • Which part of the position has the steepest learning curve?
 What can I do to get up to speed quickly?